MohamedRagheb/Yamm-task/README.md

 # Yamm Task

 ## Overview
-This is a React application built with TypeScript
+Yamm Task is a React application built with TypeScript, designed for modern web development with a structured and scalable architecture.

 ## Features
+- TypeScript for static typing
+- Modular and reusable component structure
+- State management with Context API
+- API integration with mock JSON Server
+- Linting and formatting with ESLint & Prettier

 ## Folder Structure
 ```